Ascend/pytorch/README.md

 |                       | Atlas 300T A2                    |

 The Ascend inference device includes the following models, all of which can be used as inference environments for large models

 | Product series        | Product model                        |
 |-----------------------|----------------------------------|
 | Atlas 800I A2 Inference product  | Atlas 800I A2         |

 ## Pipeline Status

-Due to the asynchronous development mechanism of upstream and downstream, incompatible modifications in upstream may cause some functions of **torch_npu** to be unavailable (only upstream and downstream development branches are involved, excluding stable branches).
+Due to the asynchronous development mechanism of upstream and downstream, incompatible modifications in upstream may cause some functions of **TorchNPU** to be unavailable (only upstream and downstream development branches are involved, excluding stable branches).
 Therefore, we built a set of daily tasks that make it easy to detect relevant issues in time and fix them within 48 hours (under normal circumstances), providing users with the latest features and stable quality.

 | **OS** | **CANN Version(Docker Image)** | **Upstream Branch** | **Downstream Branch** | **Period** | **Status** |
 | :---: | :---: | :---: | :---: | :---: | :---: |